 Each city in Illinois will have its own regulations when it comes to operating hours for marijuana dispensaries.
 Expect most Illinois dispensaries to stay open no later than 6-7 PM.
 Chicago dispensaries are required to close their doors by 7 PM.

 Medical marijuana patients in Illinois may purchase up to 2.5 ounces of cannabis flower every 14 days.
-If you plant to purchase non-flower products such as extracts, concentrates, edibles and more, the amount of marijuana used to make the product determines the purchasing limits.
+If you plan to purchase non-flower products such as extracts, concentrates, edibles and more, the amount of marijuana used to make the product determines the purchasing limits.

 Once recreational marijuana dispensaries open their doors in 2020, state residents will be able to purchase 30 grams of cannabis flower, 5 grams of concentrates, or THC-infused products containing up to 500mg of THC.
 Out of state recreational customers will be able to buy half that amount, limited to 15 grams of cannabis flower, 2.5 grams of concentrates, or 250mg of THC-infused products.

 Illinois dispensaries feature a wide range of available products from THC-infused skin creams to some of the finest cannabis flower in the Great Lakes area.
 Every retailer will have its own menu and doing a brief investigation online will keep you from being overwhelmed on your first visit.

 Rather than a statewide standard marijuana tax, Illinois has created a unique taxation system for recreational marijuana.
 The state will fix a tax rate based on either the THC levels of a cannabis product or the type of product being sold, with more THC equating to higher taxes.
 Starting in 2020, the recreational tax rate will be: